scleradb/scleradmin/README.md

                         add packages
   --remove package [package ...]
                         remove packages
-  --home homedir        home directory location (if not specified, will use
+  --update              update the installed packages to the latest version --home homedir        home directory location (if not specified, will use
                         $SCLERA_HOME if present, otherwise ~/sclera) --overwrite           overwrite home directory if present

 In --add and --remove above, 'package' has the format 'org:name:version', where 'org:' and ':version' are optional.
 When not specified, 'org' defaults to 'com.scleradb' and 'version' defaults to the latest integration version.

 Sclera requires Java version 8 or higher.
 ```